Judge 2 HRs, hits drive nearly 500 feet, Yanks rout O's 14-3

 TRAINER'S ROOM

-Orioles: All-Star closer Zach Britton, sidelined with a forearm strain since May 6 (retroactive to May 5), will throw a bullpen session again on Monday and face live batting practice Thursday.
-Manager Buck Showalter said Britton could then begin a rehab assignment with Class A Aberdeen on June 19.
+Orioles: Machado hit off a tee, made some throws and fielded some grounders before the game.
+He was available to pinch hit but there's a possibility he can play Monday.

-Yankees: Jacoby Ellsbury, on the disabled list since May 25 due to a concussion and neck sprain, is scheduled to join Double-A Trenton, perhaps on Tuesday, according to manager Joe Girardi.
-Ellsbury injured himself slamming into a wall while making a catch back on May 24. ''I think what you try to do is you try to find out is there one activity that brings back the headache,'' Girardi said. ''If you increase it all together, runs more, hits more, throws more, you can't tell what the issue is.''
+Yankees: Jacoby Ellsbury, on the disabled list since May 25 due to a concussion and neck sprain, is scheduled to join Double-A Trenton, perhaps on Tuesday, according to Girardi.

 UP NEXT

 Orioles: Wade Miley (2-3, 3.27) tries to halt Baltimore's four-game losing streak Monday night in Chicago as he takes the mound in the opener of a four-game set against the White Sox.
-The left-handed pitcher lasted just 2 2/3 innings in his last outing last Wednesday against Pittsburgh, allowing four runs and eight hits.
+The lefty lasted just 2 2/3 innings in his last outing last Wednesday against Pittsburgh, allowing four runs and eight hits.

 Yankees: Masahiro Tanaka (5-6, 6.55) starts the first game of a seven-game West Coast road trip Monday when he faces the Angels.
-Tanaka was scheduled to start Sunday but got an extra day off in the midst of the toughest stretch of his career, in which he's lost five straight start (27 runs in 22 2/3 innings, including 11 homers).
+Tanaka was scheduled to start Sunday but got an extra day off in the midst of the toughest stretch of his career, in which he's lost five straight starts (27 runs in 22 2/3 innings, including 11 homers).